 Medicine and Society

-Professionalism is taught as part of a formal curriculum in the Professional Development strand of the curriculum, which incorporates specific courses on professional behavior.
-The Professional Behavior I course, the Professional Behavior II course, and other courses integrate content regarding medical ethics, the doctor-patient relationship, and population-based medicine.
+Professionalism is taught as part of a formal curriculum in the Professional Development Strand of the curriculum, which incorporates specific courses on professional behavior, humanism, and health systems science.

 The Research Strand teaches students the fundamental building blocks of performing and interpreting research as applied to medicine and health through courses teaching principles of epidemiology, evidence-based medicine, translational medicine, and research practices and procedures.